 Easter is the holiday that ushers in spring.
 The tulips are starting to make their way out of the frozen earth and the trees are hinting at color.
 It has been a long winter and all of these little changes are so very welcome.
 It seems fitting to make a cake that is full of color and blooms.
-But, as a nod of respect to this past winter and all of its fury, I created an all white blanket of roses over a swirl of wild color within. (more…)
+But, as a nod of respect to this past winter and all of its fury, I created this Easter cheesecake with an all white blanket of roses over a swirl of wild color within. (more…)

-bit lot more detail on how to pipe the icing roses, so I am sharing the expanded version here.
+I baked this spring bouquet of cupcakes for my Weekend Baker post on the Cooking Channel blog.
+I was limited in space in that post, and wanted to go into a bit lot more detail on how to pipe the icing roses, so I am sharing the expanded version here.
 Creating these flowers is not at all difficult, but it helps to have some simple tricks of the trade.
 With a little practice and the right tools you can easily recreate these flowers.
 The contrasting color that tips the petals is one of those easy tricks that takes them from ordinary icing roses to extraordinary.
 Here is how I did it:

 This cake makes me think of sitting on the porch swing in my Italian grandmother’s lanai.
 It was about 1973 and I would have been 6 years old and eating something sweet and spring-like.
 She had hanging baskets of flowers dangling from the ceiling from elaborately woven macramé; in shades of orange, chartreuse and gold.
-I’m sure I was eating Jell-o, but it should have been this cake, with its basket weave icing and magical candied fruit flower.
+I’m sure I was eating Jell-o, but it should have been this cassata, with its basket weave icing and magical candied fruit flower.
 Ok, truth be told, my grandmother isn’t Italian, she didn’t have a lanai, I just like the word, and there probably was macramé, but I don’t actually remember any.
-But, this cake makes me wish all these things were true.
+But, this cassata makes me wish all these things were true.
 Not only is it visually stunning, but the cake is so delicious I licked the plate clean.

 I really made the cake with my friend Bret, who I’ve known since I taught my very first baking class at Cooks of Crocus Hill about 13 years ago.
 He is a dynamite chef and baker, and I love playing in the kitchen with him.
 We decided to make this classic Italian ricotta cake after seeing it on the pages of Saveur magazine, just in time for Easter. (more…)